arshiars/EunoiaCapital/content/pages/index.md

         subtitle: Patience before action.
         text: >
-          We stay open to new opportunities and act only with strong conviction, avoiding the pitfalls of FOMO."
+          We stay open to new opportunities and act only with strong conviction, avoiding the pitfalls of FOMO.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg